sumandeb003/HTInjection/README.md

 end
 ```

-3. **Burst Delay:** Sometimes you might want to simulate a condition where once a delay is introduced, several consecutive transactions are also delayed.
+3. **Burst Delay:** We can simulate a condition where once a delay is introduced, several consecutive transactions are also delayed.

 *Modification*: